chanshukwong/Recurring-Decimal/README.md

 The main idea is to find out the decimal place.
 In order word, where to put a decimal '.'

-When a number is divide by 2 or 5, there is no recurring decimal.
+When a number is divided by 2 or 5, there is no recurring decimal.
 1/2 = 0.5, 1/5 = 0.2.
 Only those are not 2 or not 5. eg. 3, 7, 11.
 How about 6?
 In fact, 6 is 2x3 where recurring decimal occurs due to the factor of 3.
 We factorize the denominator and rule out the factors 2 and 5.

 For finding recurring decimal, we use long division.
 Since long divison will get the remainder, multiply the remainder by 10 and then use as a new nomerator and divide again.
 This process goes on and on.
 This fraction will finally multiply by 10^n (we mark down the n and then move the decimal place leftward at certain place m where m<n)